cfpb/design-system/docs/pages/data-visualization-1.md

           data, visualization types, and the terminology used to label and describe data.
 More complex stories might necessitate more complex visuals, however, this does not mean it should lack emphasis.
+  - variation_group_name: Chart components
+    variation_group_description: >-
+      Using the appropriate font not only increases consistency with the core brand, but assures legibility and good visual hierarchy.
+Proper labeling and titles help users quickly understand the chart and increases comprehension as well as helping with accessibility.

+      ##### KEY QUESTIONS

+      * Does your chart have a descriptive title and subtitle so someone who cannot see the chart could understand the general trends?

+      * Have you included notes and a data source?

+      * Is it clear when the data is from?
+    variations:
+      - variation_name: Font
+        variation_description: >-
+          All data, labels and titles for data visualizations should be in a sans-serif font.
+The preferred choices for fonts are: Avenir Next over Arial, and Arial over another sans serif font.

+          While serif fonts are generally easier to read for long blocks of text, data visualizations rarely include long blocks.
+The lack of serifs, especially on numbers, helps cut down on the amount of lines and visual clutter.
+This lack also increases the legibility of small text by eliminating thin serifs.
 ---